 In another instance, on Dec.
-21, 2016, the RMV did have copies of two of the citations Sweeney claimed to have written during the shift, but closer inspection revealed that Sweeney had falsified the times of those citations on the copies submitted to the MSP.
+21, 2016, the RMV did have copies of two of the citations Sweeney claimed to have written during the overtime shift he claimed to have worked, but closer inspection revealed that Sweeney had falsified the times of those citations on the copies submitted to the MSP.
 The RMV copies revealed that the citations had been written at 5:00 p.m. and 5:05 p.m., which was written on the citations in military time as "1700" and "1705."
-On the copies of those same citations submitted to MSP, however, Sweeney changed "1700" and "1705" to "700" and "705" so that it would appear to MSP that the citations had been written during the overtime shift that Sweeney did not work.
+On the copies of those same citations submitted to MSP, however, Sweeney changed "1700" and "1705" to "700" and "705" so that it would appear to MSP that the citations had been written during the 7:00 p.m. to 11:00 p.m. overtime shift that Sweeney did not work.
 And, like Dec.
 14, Sweeney's cruiser radio was not turned on during the overtime shift, he did not run any driver histories during the shift, and Registry of Motor Vehicle (RMV) records reflect that the other six motorists that Sweeney claims to have cited did not actually receive a citation that day.